 All census blocks within five miles of a dam with a maximum storage capacity of 100,000 acrefeet or more are considered at risk of potential dam failure hazards.
 For dams with a maximum storage capacity between 10,000- and 100,000-acre feet, all census blocks within three miles are considered to be at risk to potential dam failure hazards.
 For dams with a maximum storage capacity of less than 10,000 acre-feet, all census blocks within one mile are considered to be at risk from potential dam failure hazards.
+The high hazard dams within the planning area represent max storage capacities of 2,508-acre feet or less, far less than the 10,000-acre feet maximum threshold for the one-mile distance stated above suggesting that the downstream census blocks that would be at risk would be much less than a mile.
+The extent, or depth of inundation, in the event of a dam failure is expected to mirror the extent of the 0.2% annual chance floodplain for areas within this one-mile distance of dams within the planning area.
+Bandera County, Bandera ISD, FWSD #1, Medina ISD, Medina WSC, and Utopia ISD are the only jurisdictions that fall within the downstream boundaries of dams stated above that would put them at risk of dam failure.
+Flying L PUD is not at risk of dam failure.

-With residential and commercial developments located downstream of the dams, all populations are considered to be at if/when a dam failure occurs.
+Any populations within residential and commercial developments located downstream of dams are considered to be at risk if/when a dam failure occurs.
 The number of census blocks at risk as they relate to dam size is to be used only as a rough guide.
 Inundation maps based on hydraulic and hydrologic modeling can be used to provide precise risk from dam failure.
-The owners of high hazard dams in Bandera County are in possession of this sensitive data for dams in the planning area.
+The owners of high hazard dams in Bandera County have indicated to the County EOC that they do not possess engineering studies that could offer insight into the inundation area and flow rate of the water released in the event of a dam failure.
+This data deficiency has been addressed in the mitigation strategy section on pg.
+130.

 The extent or magnitude of a dam failure event is described in terms of the classification of damages that could result from a dam's failure; not the probability of failure.
+The National

-The National Interagency Committee on Dam Safety defines high hazard dams as those where failure or mis-operation would cause loss of human life.
+Interagency Committee on Dam Safety defines high hazard dams as those where failure or mis-operation would cause loss of human life.
 Low hazard potential dams are those at which failure or mis-operation probably would not result in loss of human life but would cause limited economic and/or environmental losses.
 Losses would be limited mainly to the owner's property.
 Classifications for dam failure extent are found in Table 16-2 below.